-But remember to keep it to at least two hours before bed, or just add one of your favorite potassium-rich foods into dinner.
-According to Patricia Raymond, MD, foods rich in potassium, like bananas, avocados, and sweet potatoes, may help regulate fluid retention, which will also help manage—and minimize—morning-time bloating.
+But remember to keep it to at least two hours before bed or just add one of your favorite potassium-rich foods into dinner.
+According to Patricia Raymond, MD, a gastroenterologist based in Virginia, foods rich in potassium, like bananas, avocados, and sweet potatoes, may help regulate fluid retention, which will also help manage—and minimize—morning-time bloating.

 Or at least, choose wisely, avoiding refined carbs and minding your portion size.
 Raymond also notes these types of carbs can cause you to retain water and feel bloated.
 Thus, if you want to wake up feeling light and lean, reach for a carb that's satiating but features complex (aka longer-burning) carbohydrates like brown rice, quinoa, or sweet potatoes.